flosfor/pvbs/readme.txt

 1) Run PVBS.exe
  - Stand-alone executable that can be run without a licensed copy of Matlab
  - Requires either Matlab Runtime (R2023a (9.14)), or a licensed copy of Matlab with Statistics & Machine Learning Toolbox and Signal Processing Toolbox
- - If run with Matlab Runtime (MCR) only, make sure to have the correct version of MCR (R2023a (9.14)) (https://www.mathworks.com/products/compiler/matlab-runtime.html)
+ - If run with Matlab Runtime (MCR), make sure to have the correct version of MCR (R2023a (9.14)) (https://www.mathworks.com/products/compiler/matlab-runtime.html)
- - Can be slower than running PVBS.m from Matlab IDE, but only at startup
+ - Can be slower than running PVBS.m from Matlab IDE, but only at startup for initializing MCR

  - or -